vmanun/my-nvim-config/README.md

-# Legacy configuration using Packer
+# Second try, using Packer

-Replaced with Lazyvim